OlivierLD/raspberry-coffee/NMEA.multiplexer/manual.md

 _**ALL**_ elements _have_ a mandatory `type` attribute, the other attributes depend on this `type`.

 > _**Exception**_: if an element does _not_ have a `type` attribute, then it is a custom element, it _must_ have a _cls_ attribute
-> containing the name of the Java `class` to load dynamically.
+> containing the name of the Java `class` to load dynamically, with a `Class.forName`.
 > For example, a line like that one
 ```properties
  forward.02.cls=nmea.forwarders.LedBlinker
 ```
 > would tell the Multiplexer to load a forwarder defined in the class `nmea.forwarders.LedBlinker`.
-> It the loaded class does not extend the right `superclass` or implement the right `interface`, an error
+> If the loaded class does not extend the right `superclass` or implement the right `interface`, an error
 > will be raised.

 **Pre-defined channel types**